 I really think every hotel needs to get these!

 There’s also a choice of other room types of varying quality.
 They all appear to be the same size and there are blocks of chalet style options with a Perhentian Island Resort superior room or Perhentian Island Resort deluxe room throughout the resort.

-They are quite spread out which gives a sense or privacy.
-I read on Pulau Perhentian Island Resort review sites about people having issues with older rooms so I recommend paying for more to get a better room.
+The rooms are quite spread out which gives a sense or privacy.
+I read on Pulau Perhentian Island Resort review sites about people having issues with older rooms so it’s worth paying for more to get a better room.